The purpose of canonical tags

-Rel canonical is a tag in the header of your HMTL or in the HTTP header of the page that tells search engines which piece of content is the most authoritative version and which ones are copies.
-It was created in order to avoid duplicate content issues and to optimize your SEO.
+Rel canonical is a tag that tells search engines which URL is the most authoritative version of the content and which ones are copies.
+Canonical URLs are one signal that helps to avoid duplicate content issues and to optimize your SEO.

 Some pieces of content can appear in multiple places of your website and thus be seen as duplicate content.
 Duplicate content can create serious indexing and ranking issues, and rel canonical provides you with a way to indicate to search engines which version of the content is the original, gives credit to that primary one, links the copy to the right URL and thus displays the right version in the search engines results.